urschrei/pypolyline/README.md

 ## Is It Fast
 …Yes.
 You can verify this by installing the `polyline` package, then running [`benchmarks.py`](benchmarks.py), a calibrated benchmark using `cProfile`.
-On a 1.8 GHz Intel Core i7, The pure-Python test runs in ~5000 ms and The Rust + Cython benchmark runs in around 300 ms (177 % faster).
+On an M2 MBP, The [pure-Python](https://pypi.org/project/polyline/) test runs in ~2500 ms, the [Flexpolyline](https://pypi.org/project/flexpolyline/) benchmark runs in ~1500 ms and The Rust + Cython benchmark runs in around 80 ms (30 x and 17.5 x faster, respectively).

 ## License
 [MIT](license.txt)